aremmiw/ksync/README.md

 )
 ```

-For nginx you will need to use a program like [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi) and adjust `fastcgi_pass` accordingly.
+For nginx or OpenBSD httpd you will need to use a program like [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi) or [kfcgi](https://kristaps.bsd.lv/kcgi/kfcgi.8.html)

 Example nginx config
 ```